initia-labs/OPinit/README.md

 #### [Bridge Module](./specs/l1_bridge.md)

-The bridge module triggers the deposit event for the bridge executor, which acts as a relayer between L1 and L2.
+The bridge module triggers a deposit event for the bridge executor, which acts as a relayer between L1 and L2.
 It has two interfaces: `initialize_deposit` for users and `finalize_withdrawal` for the bridge executor.
 Both interfaces can be executed by anyone who wants to move the tokens between L1 and L2.

 A deposit does not require any proving or confirmation period, but a withdrawal requires [withdrawal proving](./specs/withdrawal_proving.md) and a finalized output root which contains the withdrawal transaction.